GNOME/gnome-builder/CONTRIBUTING.md

 after you have tested a Nightly release to verify the bug has not already been fixed.

-You can install Nightly from Flatpak using `flatpak --user install gnome-nightly org.gnome.TextEditor.Devel`.
+You can install Nightly from Flatpak using `flatpak --user install gnome-nightly org.gnome.Builder.Devel`.

 __Please do not file issues for feature requests.__
 Features must go through the design process first.